Page updated May 05, 2008

 1:42:36 - 36,075 KB

 Like many radio stations in the country, WINN set aside their regular programming when they heard the news about the death of Elvis Presley.
-On this scoped aircheck you'll hear Moon Mullins taking calls from WINN listeners about the impact the King of Rock and Roll had upon their lives as the station temporarily took on an "All Elvis" format...plus there's several reports about Elvis' death from the ABC Entertainment Network.
+On this scoped aircheck you'll hear Moon Mullins taking calls from WINN listeners about the impact the King of Rock and Roll had upon their lives as the station temporarily took on an "All Elvis" format...plus there are several reports about Elvis' death from the ABC Entertainment Network.

 Moon Mullins (March 21, 1978)